 It offers personal loans in Ohio with competitive interest rates and flexible repayment terms.
 Its personal unsecured loans have fixed rates and allow for quick approval.
 It also offers secured personal loans in the form of vehicle loans and home equity lines of credit.
 In order to qualify for a loan, you should have a bank account with the bank for at least three months.
 Because it is not a credit union, you do not need to become a member first.

 One big benefit of Heartland bank is that it has competitive interest rates and flexible repayment terms.
 The fact that you can get approved quickly is also a big benefit.

 Heartland Bank is not a credit union, which means that its loans are technically available to more people.
 But the fact that you have to have a bank account there for at least three months might be a deterrent for borrowers who need money quickly and are not already customers of Heartland Bank.

 The Canton School Employees Federal Credit Union was founded in 1938.
 The organization first started serving employees in Canton City Schools, but it now also serves employees at several other colleges, schools, and libraries.
 Its membership is also open to people who live, work, worship, attend school, or volunteer in Stark Country, or the immediate family member of someone who is a member.

 CSE FCU offers unsecured signature loans and share secured loans.
 Its share secured loans are secured by money in your CSE FCU savings account and offer more competitive rates and term options than you would pay on an unsecured signature loan.
-The signature loans go as high as 7.5% APR.

 The benefit of borrowing from CSE FCU is that its interest rates are relatively good compared to other credit unions and banks in Ohio.
 It offers a number of different term length options to also make borrowing from there easier for you.
 The downside is that the membership requirements are relatively narrow, which means many people won’t qualify to borrow from CSE FCU.